-About 76% of the employees at The Salvation Army work eight hours or less, while 7% of them have a very long day - longer than twelve hours.
-The Majority of The Salvation Army employees are satisfied with their work life balance and do not feel burnt out.
+About 77% of the employees at The Salvation Army work eight hours or less, while 7% of them have a very long day - longer than twelve hours.
+The Majority of The Salvation Army employees are not satisfied with their work life balance and do not feel burnt out.

-In general, African American/Black employees and employees in the Executive department believe they have good work life balance while employees who have been at the company 2 to 5 Years and employees in the Communications department think there is room for improvement.
+In general, employees in the Executive department and African American/Black employees believe they have good work life balance while employees who have been at the company 2 to 5 Years and employees in the Communications department think there is room for improvement.

 The Salvation Army is in the Top 15% of Similar Size Companies on Comparably